Florida passes amendment to restore felons’ voting rights

 - Analysis: Election winners and losers around the nation

+Convicted sex offenders and those convicted of murder will not be allowed to register to vote.
+The measure needed 60 percent of the vote Tuesday to pass; it received 64 percent.

+“This was not a political vote.
+It was a vote of love,” said Desmond Meade, president of the Florida Rights Restoration Coalition, the nonprofit group that organized the drive to put the amendment change on the ballot.

-Florida’s long been considered “ground zero” for disenfranchised felons by voting rights groups.
+Florida has long been considered “ground zero” for disenfranchised felons by voting rights groups.

 Of the 6.1 million disenfranchised felons in the U.S., about 1.7 million live in Florida — the most of any state, Mauer said.
 Only 12 states disenfranchise people for a felony conviction after they’ve served their sentence, he said.

-Voting rights advocates say there are about 1.7 former felons in Florida, and about 1.4 million people will be able to vote.
-Nearly all states allow felons to vote after completing their sentences.

-“I’m thrilled that the people of Florida finally brought the state out of the 19th century and into the 21st century,” ACLU Florida Director Howard Simon said.
+“I’m thrilled that the people of Florida finally brought the state out of the 19th century and into the 21st century,” Simon said.

-Many political watchers on both sides have wondered how this group of people will affect the hotly contested 2020 election.

-“The battle for the hearts and minds for those 1.4 million voters has officially begun,” said Neil Volz, also of the Florida Rights Restoration Coalition.
+After Jan.
+8, the next hurdle will be persuading folks to register to vote.

+“The idea that we’re suddenly going to have 10 percent more registered voters by 2020 is fanciful,” said Dan Smith, chair of the political science department at the University of Florida.
+“Let’s say these people do get registered to vote, then they need to turn out to vote.
+As we saw with the turnout yesterday, turnout was up, but it wasn’t up uniformly.”

 This story has been corrected to show voting rights will be restored when felons have completed their sentence and probation, not when they’ve completed their sentence or go on probation.